audreyyun/Starva/README.md

 ## User Authentication

 Users can sign up for a new account, login to an existing account, or access a demo user to access the site features.
 The session token for the current user persists until the user explicitly logs out, allowing users to close out of tabs with ease.

+Users can also sign in with a demo account to bypass signing up to enjoy and interact with the application features that Starva offers.

+## Create Routes

+Users can create, save, edit, and delete routes that they plan for their future workouts.

+## Create Workouts

+Users can create, store, and manage their workouts by filling out the manual workout entry page.

+## Dashboard

+Users can access their dashboard to see all of their activities.

+## Activities

+Users can see all of their workouts summarized on their "My Activities" page.